Sachinpareek71/Python-basic-project/README.md

 # Python-basic-project
-In these project we can learn about if-else statement.
+In these project we can learn about if-else statement by making projects.